mohanakrishna9/GitDemo/README.md

 # GitDemo
 Learning Git and Github
 <br>
-I am learning the Git and Github with the help of Apna college
+I am learning the Git and Github with the help of Apna college from youtube.